shayanb/Bitcoin-PoS-PHP/README.md

 4. visit URL/sci/admin.php
 5. Login with your __admin__ password from config.php
 6. Click RSA KeyGen.
-Save the private key offline in a safe place, put the public key in config.php Done!
+Save the private key offline in a safe place, put the public key in config.php
+7. (Optional) Add your logo to /sci/img/logo.jpg (or change the refrence in /css/main.css) Done!

 ----------------------------